Bi-Wiring and Bi-Amping Loudspeakers

 Folks with scant technical knowledge and lots of blind faith report sonic improvements with bi-wiring.
 This is known as the placebo effect in medicine.
 Empirical testing would reveal that bi-wiring is a waste of effort and money.

-Passive bi-amping (also known as "fools bi-amping") requires loudspeakers with the dual binding posts used for bi-wiring, again with the shorting bar removed.
+Passive bi-amping (also known as "fools bi-amping" for good reason) requires loudspeakers with the dual binding posts used for bi-wiring, again with the shorting bar removed.
 The difference (and profit advantage for the retailer) is that it requires two stereo power amplifiers, instead of one, and an additional pair of speaker cables.
+(Can you guess who is getting fooled by passive bi-amping?)

-In passive bi-amping, the output from the pre-amplifier is fed to a pair of identical stereo power amps (or, even better for the retailer, four monoblock power amps).
+In passive bi-amping, the output from the pre-amplifier is fed to a pair of identical stereo power amps.
 All four amplifier channels are fed the same, full range, signal from the pre-amp.
-That is important, so take note of it.
-The output of the power amps is fed to the loudspeaker, the left/right output of one amp to the speaker's high frequency binding posts and the left/right output of the other amp to the speaker's low frequency binding posts.
+This is important, so take note of it.
+The output of the power amps is fed to the stereo loudspeakers, the left and right outputs of one power amp to the left and right loudspeakers' high frequency binding posts and the left and right outputs of the other power amp to the left and right loudspeakers' low frequency binding posts.
 We now have the same, full range signal everywhere.
+The high frequency part of each loudspeaker's passive internal crossover is doing what it always does with a full range signal, as is the low frequency part of each loudspeaker's crossover.

-From the listener's perspective, if all goes well, the sound quality should remain the same, but the placebo effect insures that most folks who passively bi-amp their music systems report a sonic improvement.
-The system's total amplifier power has been doubled.
-However, if increased power is the goal, it would be cheaper to buy one 200 watt stereo amplifier than two 100 watt stereo amps of the same quality.
+From the listener's perspective, if all goes well, the sound quality should remain exactly the same.
+However, the placebo effect insures that most folks who passively bi-amp their music systems report a sonic improvement.
+The system's total amplifier power has been doubled, which is probably a good thing and may actually result in a sonic improvement at high listening levels.
+However, if doubling the system's amplifier power is necessary, it would be cheaper to buy (for example) one 200 watt stereo amplifier than two 100 watt stereo power amps of the same quality to get the same result.

 What is now called "active bi-amping," to differentiate it from passive or fool's bi-amping, used to be just "bi-amping."
 Unlike bi-wiring and passive bi-amping, active bi-amping has definite and provable benefits.
 Unlike the sham bi's, real bi-amping sends one signal to the woofer and a different signal to the tweeter in a two-way loudspeaker system.
 This requires two stereo power amps (or four monoblock amplifiers).
 Perhaps I should interject that bi-amping is for two-way loudspeakers (woofer and tweeter).
 A three-way loudspeaker system (woofer, midrange, tweeter) would require tri-amping (three stereo power amps).